huntdatacenter/docs/docs/README.md

 ::: tip New services model

 We are introducing the new services model from 1 July 2021.
-[Click here](/services/new-services-model) to read about the changes and how these may affect your lab.
+[Click here](/services/new-services-model) to read about the changes and how these will affect your lab.

 :::